 Your dog clearly has a problem or problems and may also be affected by your frustration about his problem.

 Please take him to your vet immediately.
 He has a problem that must be identified before it can be treated correctly.
-Your vet will recommend appropriate treatment and alaso provide advice to help you help your dog.
-The longer you wait, the more difficult (and possibly more expensive) the problem may become.

 You say she's over a year old, but you don't say she's had a litter of puppies or is spayed.